LaurentiuMM/xy.js/README.md

 This method should draw the labels (stringified `ticks`'s numbers) for the y-axis.
 The right edge of the labels should be located at `x`.

+### Xy.prototype.formatXLabel = function(value) {...}

+You can specify the format of the labels for the x-axis by returning a formatted string based on each `value` of tick's numbers.

+### Xy.prototype.formatYLabel = function(value) {...}

+You can specify the format of the labels for the y-axis by returning a formatted string based on each `value` of tick's numbers.

 ### Xy.prototype.drawLines = function(datasets) {...}

 This method should draw lines or cureves based on the given `datasets`.